Skk-tj/blog/README.md

 3. Fizzbuzz problem
 4. C++ inversion of control
 5. Understanding architectures and operating systems
-6. understanding abstract algebra in a rather mind-boggling way
-7. cool things about number theory
+6. cool things about number theory
-8. what's so hard about linear algebra
+7. what's so hard about linear algebra